Dessa93/GovBR-EDA-Travel-Expenses/README.md

     * Creation of vertical bar charts to visualize the average duration of trips (in days) per job role.

 ## 📊 Results

+The tables reveal 'two job roles' labeled as 'Informações Protegidas por Sigilo' (Protected Information) and 'Não Identificado' (Unidentified), which signals the primary issue in the Transparency Portal, where all data should be disclosed as public money accountability.
+Ironically, almost 90% of total travel expenses are distributed between these two categories.

 * **Quantitative Travel per Job Role:** The category "Informações protegidas por sigilo" (Protected Information) leads the volume of trips with nearly 10 thousand occurrences, a figure that triples the second place.
 This massive concentration in opaque data raises serious concerns about organizational accountability.
 * **Total Cost per Job Role:** Expenditures are dominated by opaque categories, with "Informações protegidas por sigilo" totaling R$ 49 million in travel expenses.
 The high total cost (approximately R$ 9 million) for 'Professor do Magistério Superior' (Professors) also requires investigation into the nature and necessity of these trips.